 Pour the pasta sauce over the sausage in the pot and stir to combine.
 Stir in the oregano, mushrooms, and parmesan.
 The mixture should look a bit thick, but easy to spread.

 Bring to a slow bubble.
-It’ll probably splash hard when it pops since it’s thicker, so cover and simmer for 30 minutes, stirring occasionally.
+It’ll splash hard when it pops since it’s thicker, so cover and simmer for 30 minutes, stirring occasionally.

 4. Drain the Noodles